SafeKid/Web_App_Admin_Panel/README.md

+# Safekid

+**My Contribution**
+I'm still developing all the frontend and backend functionalities related to admin panel of web application.

-# SafeKid - Web Application-Admin Panel
+## Web Application-Admin Panel

 **Development**

 **1. clone code**